-Each Building Principal is responsible for annually appointing a building-level emergency response team that includes representation from teachers, administrators, parent organizations, school safety personnel, other school personnel (including bus drivers and monitors), law enforcement officials, fire officials and other emergency response agencies.
-The emergency response team is responsible for the development and review of a building-level emergency response plan for each district building.
-The plan(s) will address response to emergency situations, such as those requiring evacuation, sheltering and lock-down at the building level and will include all components required by law and regulation.
-These confidential plans will include evacuation routes, shelter sites, medical needs, transportation and emergency notification of parents and guardians.
+Each Building Principal shall be responsible for annually appointing a building-level emergency response team that includes representation from teachers, administrators, parent organizations, school safety personnel, other school personnel, law enforcement officials, fire officials and other emergency response agencies.
+The emergency response team shall be responsible for the development and review of a building-level emergency response plan for each district building.
+The plan(s) shall address response to emergency situations, such as those requiring evacuation, sheltering and lock-down at the building level and shall include all components required by law and regulation.
+These confidential plans shall include evacuation routes, shelter sites, medical needs, transportation and emergency notification of parents and guardians.

-Building-level emergency response plans will include protocols in response to carbon monoxide alarms or detection.
+Building-level emergency response plans shall include protocols in response to carbon monoxide alarms or detection.
 Alarm or detection of carbon monoxide will result in the appropriate actions as described by the emergency response plan.

-Building-level emergency response plans must designate:
+Building-level emergency response plans shall designate:

-- an emergency response team for incidents that includes appropriate school personnel, law enforcement officials, fire officials, and representatives from local, regional and/or state emergency response agencies to assist the school community in responding to a violent incident or emergency; and - a post-incident response team that includes appropriate school personnel, medical personnel, mental health counselors and other related personnel to assist the community in coping with the aftermath of a serious violent incident or emergency.
+- an emergency response team for incidents that includes appropriate school personnel, law enforcement officials, fire officials, and representatives from local, regional and/or state emergency response agencies to assist the school community in responding to a serious violent incident or emergency; and - a post-incident response team that includes appropriate school personnel, medical personnel, mental health counselors and other related personnel to assist the community in coping with the aftermath of a serious violent incident or emergency.